Poll reveals voters back Theresa May to see Brexit through

 The survey of 2,000 adults was carried out on Wednesday and Thursday at the height of a chaotic week in politics.

-Almost half of adults believe British prime minister Theresa May should remain in situ at least until the United Kingdom leaves the European Union, a fresh poll suggests.
+Almost half of adults believe British prime minister Theresa May should remain in place at least until the United Kingdom leaves the European Union, a fresh poll suggests.

 A survey for the Sunday Mirror and Sunday Express found 47 per cent of people want Mrs May to carry on until Brexit is due to happen in March – including 75 per cent of Conservative voters.